One of the first questions that are still asked when employee survey results are published is, “How did we benchmark?”

 But we need to ask now, in these more enlightened times is: ‘Should you benchmark engagement scores or not?’.

 Ok, here’s the best I can do for you: At best benchmarking will give your leadership a kick up the backside.. ..but if your engagement scores are terrible and they weren’t expecting it, then your leadership is probably the problem anyway and might not respond well.

 At its worst, benchmarking engagement survey results is a vanity exercise, an opportunity to pat yourselves on the back or beat each other up, rather than doing anything to improve the business.

-At best, it might be a kick up the back side for your leadership team, but…
+At best, it might be that kick up the back side, but…

 When it comes to employee engagement, benchmarking is an abstraction, a meaningless comparison that says nothing about your ability to execute your business strategy effectively, now and in the future.

 The only thing that matters is whether your employee experience is improving, ultimately to improve your organisation’s ability to execute its strategic vision and mission.
 We don’t do wellbeing, inclusion or collaboration because they’re nice.
 We do them because they contribute to sustainable performance (and sometimes just because it’s the right thing to do).

 Logically, therefore, if your People Strategy represents your ability to deliver upon your Business Strategy (and if it doesn’t then perhaps you need a new one), then your employee feedback strategy should be aligned – and benchmarked - entirely to your People Strategy.

 It’s a distraction from the real business of improving YOUR business.
 While you’re focused on where you compare against your competitors, you’re not focused on what’s going well and what’s not going well inside your own business.

 This is something that Gethin Nadin, Employee Wellbeing Director at Benefex talked about in our recent webinar – the problem with your employee survey.
 Gethin commented that: